 Understanding Self and Others (USO) Groups

 USO Groups are designed to help you learn about yourself and how you interact with others.
 Group members often have a variety of initial concerns, but share a desire to feel better about themselves and their relationships with others.
 It can be a powerful experience to realize others struggle with the same things as you do.
-USO groups meet for 1.5 hours each week for the duration of the Fall and Spring semester.
+USO groups meet for 1.5 hours each week.

 Graduate and Professional Student Support Group (requires an intial assessment)